aloksha/code-parser-docs/template/index.md

     }
     ```

-    - `OptionCombinationType` has two optional string values: `PriorityOrder` and `MutualVerification`.
+    - `OptionCombinationType` has two optional string values: `PriorityOrder`(default value) and `MutualVerification`.

-        `PriorityOrder` is default value and means to apply only one location option from `Options` in array order.
+        `PriorityOrder` means to apply only one location option from `Options` array, and the array order is also the priority order.

         `MutualVerification` means to apply all the options from `Options` and check whether their results are the same to verify whether parsing succeeded.